Chapter 6: Germudrir Mill

 Today is the day that all dalpre can look back and know they have a voice!
 We are no longer slaves! — Tibrus Kalsain

 As they approached the mill, Kanéko’s excitement grew.
-She had never been to the mill.
-She knew her father visited every year to gather taxes, but she had never seen a reason to go with him, and he made little effort to include her in his duties ever since that fateful day with the letter.
+She had never been there before.
+She knew her father visited every year to gather taxes, but she had never seen a reason to go with him.
+Likewise, he made little effort to include her in his duties ever since that fateful day with the letter.
 The mill paid the largest share of taxes in the bartim because of the profitable lumbering of old-growth forests to the south.
 The cut timber was shipped down the Logjam River to Jinto Panzir before being exported to the rest of the country.

 When she saw a plume of smoke rise above the trees, her heart skipped a beat.
 “Is that it?
 The core saw?”

 Garèo shook his head.
-“No, the smoke comes from the other four saws.
+“No, the smoke comes from the other four.
 They are wood burning, using the scraps from the timber.
 The fifth only produces steam.”

 “What kind of core saw?
 Is it a Silvers-Hasan?
 Or a Torp?”